Your Privacy

 Protecting private health data is everything

 Ensuring the protection of your private data is our highest priority.
 We never sell data.
-We only share data that is directly relevant to the research question and follow strict protocols to ensure it is de-identified, meaning researchers only work with anonymous data that cannot be traced back to any individual person.
+We only share data that is directly relevant to a research question and follow strict protocols to ensure it is de-identified, meaning that researchers are not able to link data back to any individuals.

 • We remove all personal identifiers such as name, email address, or IP address.